schkovich/async-tcp/docs/README.md

 Example: Asynchronous TCP Client on Arduino RP2040 Connect (Raspberry Pi Pico Core)
 ===================================================================================

-This example demonstrates the usage of the `AsyncTcpClient` library on the Arduino RP2040 Connect board, running the * *Raspberry Pi Pico Arduino core**.
+This example demonstrates the usage of the `TcpClient` library on the Arduino RP2040 Connect board, running the * *Raspberry Pi Pico Arduino core**.
 It establishes asynchronous TCP connections to two servers: a "Quote of the Day" ( QOTD) server and an echo server.
 This example leverages **ESP-Hosted-FG firmware** on the ESP32 co-processor for Wi-Fi connectivity and utilises **Raspberry Pi Pico SDK**'s asynchronous context handling for efficient event-based